sharontherese/sharon-kabel/content/post/turkey-indult-2023/index.md

 ---
-title: "The State of the Turkey Indult, 2023"
+title: "The State of the Turkey Indult 2023"
 date: 2023-11-20

 # View.